Engnawal/Data-analysis-using-ml-streamlit/README.md

 # streamlit

 This project contain: machine learning classification techniques using Liver dataset to discover hidden patterns that would be leveraged in decision making, liver dataset analysis and modeling.
-And it is integrated in a web application using streamlit platform cloud.
+And it is integrated in a web application using streamlit an open source python based framework for developing and deploying interactive data science dashboards and machine learning models.

 ✅ Keywords: Python, Data Mining, MLP, Streamlit